 Because the Pint and Pint X have a smaller wheel, I personally do not recommend these for anyone over 6′ tall and or over 200lbs (90kgs).
 The Pints (standard Pint and Pint X) are rated for 250 lbs (113kgs) however if you even are consider trail riding, it will be more taxing on this board and a larger wheel and footpad is personally recommended.
 The advertised weight limit for Onewheels is 275lbs (113kg) on the GT.

 If you are above 200lbs and or are taller than 6′, the XR or GT Onewheel will likely feel more comfortable.
 The footpads are wider and likely if you’re a little taller, these footpads are more accommodating for your feet.
 Please note there are aftermarket footpads that can widen the footpads.
+I cover a comparison between a Pint X and GT which may help your decision process.

 Finding Your Stance